coffeehabit/syncthing-formula/README.md

 ## We assume the following
 * Familiarity with networking protocols.
 * There exists, real or virtual, a SaltStack master server.
 * This is a home environment that consists of your "everyday devices," e.g. i386, x86_64, ARM, aka computers, running Android or debian-flavored linux.
+** SaltStack also works on Windows and Mac devices, but this setup is personalized for Debian.
+Perhaps there could be a wrapper?

 # Instructions
 1. Clone this repo to your base file_roots or /srv/salt directory.